Start here

 Orchestra currently supports:- Chains:

-Under the hood, Orchestra combines three primitives:- Bridge: Bridges stablecoin value between Base/Solana and Spark legs.
+Under the hood, Orchestra combines three primitives:- Bridge: Bridges stablecoin value between source chains and Spark via Solana USDC as the settlement hub.
+The bridge handles any chain-to-chain transfers.

 - AMM: Swaps USDB and BTC on Spark liquidity.